QBeukelman/Vehicle_Demo/README.md

 ### About

-This iOS application is a prototype to explore the capabilities of the Swift SceneKit Vehicle Physics.
-A play can select one of two vehicles and roam around the map.
-The map, includes solid objects such as the road and buildings, and collectables such as floating coins.
+This iOS application is a prototype to explore the capabilities of the Swift SceneKit and Vehicle Physics.
+A player can select one of two vehicles and roam the map.
+The map includes solid objects such as the roads and buildings, and collectables such as floating coins.
 All 3D assets were created using Blender.

 <br />